firebase/quickstart-cpp/invites/testapp/readme.md

   - __Android__: View the logcat output in Android studio or by running "adb logcat" from the command line.

-- When you first run the app, it will check for an incoming durable link or invitation, and report whether it was able to fetch an invite.
+- When you first run the app, it will check for an incoming dynamic link or invitation, and report whether it was able to fetch an invite.
 - Afterwards, it will open a screen that allows you to send an invite for the current app via e-mail or SMS.